Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Shortest_Path/Medium/1334_Find_the_City_With_the_Smallest_Number_of_Neighbors_at_a_Threshold_Distance/explanation.md

 **1. Problem Understanding:**

-The problem asks us to find the city (represented by an index) with the fewest number of cities within a given `distanceThreshold`.
-The distances between cities are provided as weighted edges in a graph.
-We need to find the shortest paths between all pairs of cities and then count the number of cities reachable within the threshold distance from each city.
-The city with the minimum count is the answer.
+The problem asks us to find the city with the fewest number of cities within a given distance threshold.
+We're given a number of cities (`n`), connections between them represented as weighted edges (`edges`), and a maximum distance (`distanceThreshold`).
+The goal is to identify the city that has the smallest number of other cities reachable within the specified distance threshold.

 **2. Approach / Intuition:**

-The solution employs Floyd-Warshall algorithm to find the shortest paths between all pairs of cities.
-Floyd-Warshall is chosen because it efficiently computes the shortest paths for all pairs of nodes in a weighted graph, even with cycles.
-After computing the shortest paths, the algorithm iterates through each city, counts the number of cities reachable within the `distanceThreshold`, and selects the city with the minimum count.
+The solution uses Floyd-Warshall algorithm to find the shortest paths between all pairs of cities.
+Floyd-Warshall is chosen because it efficiently computes shortest paths for all city pairs in a graph with positive or zero edge weights.
+After computing the shortest paths, we iterate through each city, counting the number of cities reachable within the `distanceThreshold`.
+The city with the minimum count is the solution.

 **3. Data Structures and Algorithms:**

 * **Data Structures:**
-    * `int[][] map`: A 2D array representing the adjacency matrix of the graph. `map[i][j]` stores the shortest distance between city `i` and city `j`.  `INF` (a large value) represents infinity, indicating no direct path.
+    * `map[][]`: A 2D array (adjacency matrix) to store the shortest distances between all pairs of cities.  `map[i][j]` represents the shortest distance between city `i` and city `j`.
+A large value (`INF`) represents unreachable cities.
 * **Algorithms:**
     * **Floyd-Warshall Algorithm:**  Used to find the shortest paths between all pairs of vertices in a weighted graph.
-    * **Iteration and Counting:**  Iterating through cities to count reachable cities within the threshold.
+    * **Iteration:**  Iterating through cities to count neighbors within the threshold.

 **4. Code Walkthrough:**